 Exploration of the basics of 3D animation.
 Focus on modeling, texturing, lighting, cameras, animation, and rendering.
 Emphasis will also be on creative expression in these areas.

-ARTA 326 Digital Filmmaking
+ARTA 326 Intermediate Filmmaking

-ARTA 327 Sound Principles and Production
+ARTA 327 Sound Design and Post-Production

 ARTA 421 Advanced Filmmaking